Success Without God? – Ezekiel 27

 Against the beauty of your wisdom

-Ezekiel describes the lamentations of the merchants who watched Tyre’s destruction, and would no longer be able to enrich themselves from their trading partnership.
+Ezekiel also described the laments of the merchants who would witness Tyre’s destroyed state, and no longer be able to enrich themselves from their trading partnership.

 29 All who handle the oar,